samapriya/awesome-gee-community-datasets/docs/projects/dynqual.md

 Disclaimer: Whole or parts of the dataset description were provided by the author(s) or their works.

 #### Datasets preprocessing
 The datasets were downloaded and converted from NetCDF to Geotiff format for ingestion.
-Since this was a multi band monthly aggregated image and I wanted to allow the user to slice by time frame.
-The image bands were seperated as individual images and the overall results are image collections with date range information attached.
+Since this was a multi band monthly aggregated image and I wanted to allow the user to slice by time frame, the image bands were seperated as individual images and the overall results are image collections with date range information attached.

 #### Citation